kokoro-aya/kokoro-aya/README.md

 - I love discovering different paradigms and programming in the elegant way, and I'm trying to make use of them.
 Yet, none of them is proficient.

+- Currently going over Haskell programming and will move on more advanced topics on FP and some basic Coq programming.
+Hope this could be done before this christmas.

-- Ongoing Projects for the year 2021-2022
+- Some topics for the next year could be:
-  - [ ] A full FP toolbox library for my usage and write several applications e.g. parser combinator
+  - Implement a handy FP toolbox library for my personal usage and re-implement several applications using this library
+  - Start to design a parser for a simple FP language, or at least a type checking system.
+This requires a solid foundation over several topics like type systems and parsing techniques.
-  - [ ] Learn the OS kernel with ruast
+  - Get in touch with OS Kernal and ruast
-  - [ ] Learn advanced FP
+  - Take a first step into the machine learning
-  - [ ] Write an application with WinUI3
+  - Write some desktop applications, with the WinUI3 or MAUI which is coming
-  - [ ] 机器瞎学（bushi

 ## Languages, tools and others